On this page:

 The registration renewal form includes fields for recording contact information and emergency contact details.
 The application for registration form also collects this information.
 The legislation also requires that if a registered veterinary surgeon's contact details or emergency contact details change, they must notify the VSBQ within 21 days of the details changing.

 It is the responsibility of all veterinarians to renew their registration annually.
-A registration renewal notice will be forwarded to veterinarians at their nominated postal and email address.
+A registration renewal notice will be forwarded to veterinarians at their nominated email address.
+If you require a manual form to be posted to you, please contact the Registry during business hours.
+The form will also be available on the Board's website.
 The Board's statutory responsibility is to remove from the Register the name of any person who has not renewed registration before 31 January in each year.
 It is not responsible for locating that person before doing so.

-Veterinarians will receive mailings from the Board as deemed necessary.
-Circulars addressing important issues and annual notice for renewal of registration (posted late November/early December) will be forwarded to the last nominated postal and email address given to the Board.
+Veterinarians will receive communication from the Board as deemed necessary.
+Circulars addressing important issues and the annual notice for renewal of registration (issued late November/early December) will be forwarded to the last nominated email address given to the Board.

 It is essential that the Board be notified immediately of any change in business, private, email or postal address.
 Changes to emergency contact details must also be notified within 21 days.